The Local Church is a gathering of people who want to follow Jesus in a tangible way

 We believe Jesus changes everything.
 We are people committed to living out His teachings in the world.
 We seek to spend our strength on others and to take risks to see the Kingdom expand because we believe there is hope and life in Jesus for everyone.
 We're not perfect and we don’t have everything figured out, but that won’t stop us from humbly holding up the Bread of Life to a hungry world.
 One beggar, showing another where to find food.

-We are a new church in the city, and we meet at 1601 Galbraith Ave SE Suite 304 Grand Rapids, MI 49546 For summer 2019, Memorial Day–Labor Day we will meet for one combined service time at 10AM.
+We are a new church in the city, and we meet at 1601 Galbraith Ave SE Suite 304 Grand Rapids, MI 49546 on Sundays at 9 & 11AM.
 Whoever you are, wherever you’re from, with whatever you carry, we are for you.
 When you’re here, you’re Local.

 With God (Up)